jungjuseong/RokitEngine/docs/generating_areas.md

 Generating Areas
 ====
-After CuraEngine has created cross sections of your model, it will subdivide each layer into zones that it designates to be filled with material to serve a certain purpose.
+After RokitEngine has created cross sections of your model, it will subdivide each layer into zones that it designates to be filled with material to serve a certain purpose.
 The most significant of these "features" are infill, skin, walls and support.
 The input of this slicing stage is a set of layers, and the output is a bunch of polygons for each of those layers.
 Those polygons are grouped by feature: Whether they must be filled with infill, skin, etc.

 Separating Out the Walls
 ----